 Mrtvica River is the chief tributary of Morača, flowing in from the west near the village of Međuriječje.
-The small but potent Mrtvica forces its way between the step sides of mountains Maglanik (2,139 m) and Stožac (2,226m) forming a 9 kilometers long canyon.
-The average depth of the canyon is around 600m; however , if measured from the peak of Mt.
+The small but potent Mrtvica forces its way between the steep sides of mountains Maglanik (2,139 m) and Stožac (2,226m) forming a 9 kilometers long canyon.
+The average depth of the canyon is around 600m.
+However, if measured from the peak of Mt.
 Maglenik which lies 4km from the river, the canyon depth excels even the one of the River Tara.
-This hostile ravine has remained virtually inaccessible up until the mid 1980s when the army drilled through the rock in its side making it possible to track its flow for the first time in history.
+This hostile ravine has remained virtually inaccessible up until the mid-1980s when the army drilled through the rock in its side making it possible to track its flow for the first time in history.
 Since then, the spectacular canyon of Mrtvica has become one of the most visited mountaineering tracks in Montenegro but has remained unknown to the wider audiences due to its isolation.

 Velje Duboko is a good starting point to reach Kapetanovo Lake high in Mt Žurim (6 km, 3 hours walk).
-The picturesque glacial lake lies 1,678m above the sea level a desolate place stripped of most vegetation and surrounded by a katun settlement.
-It is quite large (480 by 360 km) and has a distinctive, dark green, almost black water as a result of its depth (max.
+The picturesque glacial lake lies 1,678m above sea level a desolate place stripped of most vegetation and surrounded by a katun settlement.
+It is quite a large lake (480 by 360m) and has a distinctive, dark green, almost black water as a result of its depth (max.
 37m) that also keeps it cold throughout the year.
-From here it’s a half hour climb to the smaller Manito Lake underneath the top of Mt Stožac and 2 hour climb to the peak of Kapa Moračka (2,226m overlooking the source of river Morača.
-The other way to reach Kapetanovo Lake is 5 hour walk from the Krnovo pass on the Nikšić-Žabljak road.
+From here it’s a half-hour climb to the smaller Manito Lake underneath the top of Mt Stožac and a 2-hour climb to the peak of Kapa Moračka (2,226m) overlooking the source of river Morača.
+The other way to reach Kapetanovo Lake (Kapetanovo jezero) is a 5-hour walk from the Krnovo pass on the Nikšić-Žabljak road.

 Montenegro Hostel Team